Learning to Ignore Adversarial Attacks: Modeling

 In the baseline adversarial training via data augmentation condition (denoted \dataaug), we add \addsent-attacked versions of each training example to the training set on a one-to-one basis, allowing the model to train for the presence of such attacks.
 This represents a fairly standard baseline defense in the literature \citep{zhang_adversarial_2020}.

 Following prior adversarial robustness literature \citep{jia_certified_2019}, we also consider a stronger baseline by augmenting the training set with $K$ perturbed examples for each training example.
 For our main experiments, we use $K = 10$.
-This setting (denoted \dataaugtenx) should in theory provide abundant signal for the baseline method to implicitly adapt to the \addsent attack. \para{Rationale model.} To lend the baseline model an extractor capable of filtering out confounding tokens, we use the rationale model proposed by \citet{lei-etal-2016-rationalizing}.
+This setting (denoted \dataaugtenx) measures whether the baseline method implicitly adapts to the \addsent attack when abundant signal is provided.

+\para{Rationale model.} To lend the baseline model an extractor capable of filtering out confounding tokens, we use the rationale model proposed by \citet{lei-etal-2016-rationalizing}.
 It comprises a rationale extractor $g$ and a label predictor $f$ (Fig. \ref{fig:model_diagram}).
-The rationale extractor generates a binary predicted rationale $\hat{\mathbf{r}}$, which is applied as a mask over the input to the predictor via masking function $m$, producing a predicted label:
+The rationale extractor generates a binary predicted rationale $\hat{\vect{r}}$, which is applied as a mask over the input to the predictor via masking function $m$, producing a predicted label:

 The two components are trained together to optimize predicted label accuracy as well as loss associated with the predicted rationale.
 In an unsupervised scenario, this loss punishes the norm of the predicted rationale, encouraging sparsity on the (heuristic) assumption that a sparse rationale is more interpretable.
 In this study, we rather consider the supervised scenario, where we punish $\hat{\vect{r}}$'s error with respect to a ground-truth rationale $\vect{r}$.
 However, we find empirically that the rationale sparsity objective is useful in combination with the rationale supervision objective, leading to the following joint objective function using cross-entropy loss $\CEL$ with hyperparameter weights $\lambda_1$ and $\lambda_2$: